1) How much is your Adoption Fee?

 opportunity.
 It only takes one mistake to lose

-8-15 years if they are protected from predators,
+years (some go as high as 20!) if they are protected from predators,

 cared for properly and maintained on a healthy